Scalar curvature rigidity of degenerate warped product spaces: Abstract

 \section{Abstract}

 In this paper we prove the scalar curvature extremality and rigidity for a class of warped product spaces that are possibly degenerate at the two ends.
-The leaves of these warped product spaces can be any closed Riemannian manifold with nonnegative curvature operator and nonvanishing Euler characteristic, flat tori, round spheres and their direct products.
+The leaves of these warped product spaces can be any closed Riemannian manifolds with nonnegative curvature operators and nonvanishing Euler characteristics, flat tori, round spheres and their direct products.
 In particular, we obtain the scalar curvature extremality and rigidity for certain degenerate toric bands and also for round spheres with two antipodal points removed.
-This answers the corresponding questions of Gromov in all dimensions.
+This answers positively the corresponding questions of Gromov in all dimensions.